fedora-infra/mirrors-countme/README.md

 But the weekly totals should be a consistent, representative sample of the total population.

+For more details on how libdnf handles the randomization, see [libdnf/repo/Repo.cpp:addCountmeFlag()].

 ### Data collected

 The only data we look at is in the HTTP request itself.
-Our log lines are in the standard Combined Log Format, like so:
+Our log lines are in the standard Combined Log Format, like so[^IPvBeefy]:

 ```
 240.159.140.173 - - [29/Mar/2020:16:04:28 +0000] "GET /metalink?repo=fedora-modular-32&arch=x86_64&countme=1 HTTP/2.0" 200 18336 "-" "libdnf (Fedora 32; workstation; Linux.x86_64)"
 ```

-(NOTE: That's a fake IP address - it's actually the 4-byte UTF-8 encoding for "🌭".)

 We only look at log lines where the request is "GET", the query string includes "countme=N", the result is 200 or 302, and the User-Agent string matches the libdnf User-Agent header.

-The only data we use are the timestamp, the query parameters (repo, arch, countme), and the libdnf User-Agent values.
+The only data we use are the timestamp, the query parameters (`repo`, `arch`, `countme`), and the libdnf User-Agent data.

 #### libdnf User-Agent data